 Thanks to plummeting router prices, everyone has a wireless network at home or office.
 However, not all of us are getting the most out of our routers.
+In this post, you can find some tricks to speed up your home wireless network.
+So, let's get started !

-You can't really assess a router's performance based on its price alone - because some high performance routers based on the 802.11g standard are much more expensive than, say, entry-level 802.11n routers - but if you have 802.11n devices, they'd perform better on an entry level n-based router.
+You can't really assess a router's performance based on its price alone - because some high-performance routers based on the 802.11g standard are much more expensive than, say, entry-level 802.11n routers - but if you have 802.11n devices, they'd perform better on an entry level n-based router.

 The 802.11n standard offers a peak throughput rate of 150 Mbps, while the older 802.11g offers rates of just 54 Mbps.
 Although you'd still need your laptop or hardware to be 802.11n capable to make full use of such routers, it's not a bad idea to plan for the future and invest in one.
 Most Wi-Fi-enabled products now come with 802.11n support.